Best Heli Skiing in British Columbia

 The big advantage of the big helicopters is cost.
 It is significantly less expensive to lift one group of 12 than three groups of 4.
 Whether or not the savings are passed on to the guests in the form of lower prices depends on the operator….

 Private packages offer one group exclusive use of the machine.
 With 7 or more in a group, a private may be the best deal.
 HELISKI.com is happy to help find the best arrangement for your group.

 Best Heli Skiing in Canada: Safety and Guides

 The heliski industry is primarily self-governed.
 There are industry associations that develop and encourage standards for the heliskiing industry.
 In Canada it is HeliCat Canada Association.
 This association set strict standards for its members and ensures that they meet them through standard audits of their operating procedures.
-To date they have been very successful at self regulation and have a very good safety record.
+To date they have been very successful at self regulation and have a very good safety record, including avalanche safety.
 Many operators in the US belong to Heli-Ski US Association.

 One of the critical points to consider is Guides Qualifications.
 HeliCat Canada recognizes ACMG (Association of Canadian Mountain Guides) and the IFMGA (International Federation of Mountain Guide’s Associations) of which the ACMG is the Canadian member.
 There are many other training schools in Canada, but none, other than the ACMG are internationally recognized.